c-bruce/pysamss/README.md

 system.current.addVessel(pysamss.Vessel('ISS', [pysamss.Stage(419725, 1, 10, np.array([0, 0, 0]))], parent_name='Earth'))
 ```

 Define and set initial conditions for CelestialBody objects.
-This can be done convieniently using the [jplephem](https://pypi.org/project/jplephem/) package which can load and use ephemeris from NASA's Jet Propulsion Laboratory...
+This can be done convieniently using the [jplephem](https://pypi.org/project/jplephem/) package which can load and use ephemeris from NASA's Jet Propulsion Laboratory:

 ```python
 time = system.current.getJulianDate()